alexmanrique/blog/_posts/2024-01-19-java-21-features.md

    }
 }
 ```
 `Point(int x, int y)` is a record pattern.
-It lifts the declaration of local variables for extracted components into the pattern itself, and initializes those variables by invoking the accessor methods when a value is matched against the pattern
+It lifts the declaration of local variables for extracted components into the pattern itself and initializes those variables by invoking the accessor methods when a value is matched against the pattern

 More info of this feature in this <a href="https://openjdk.org/jeps/440">link</a>